Richard E. Cavazos: Naming of Fort Cavazos

 The 2021 Defense Authorization Act directed the removal of names that "honor or commemorate the Confederate States of America."
 A goal of the Naming Commission is to inspire service members from diverse communities by giving military facilities "proud new names that are rooted in their local communities and that honor American heroes whose valor, courage, and patriotism exemplify the very best of the United States military."

 On 25 May 2022, the Naming Commission recommended that Fort Hood be renamed to Fort Cavazos, in recognition of Cavazos's military service.
 Defense Secretary Lloyd Austin ordered the renaming on 6 October 2022.
+On July 28, 2025, Fort Cavazos was renamed Fort Hood.